- User Friendly Environment

 The primary feature anyone would wish for in a VPN is availability of locations, lots of locations.
 Well, that’s another aspect BulletVPN doesn’t disappoint you in.

 It supports over 20 different countries, including:

 To name just a few.
-And most of these countries are armed with Multiple servers.
-What this means is that you can connect to more than just one servers for that country, and this makes sure that you always get optimal speed by reducing server overload to a single IP.
+And most of these countries are armed with Multiple Servers.
+What this means is that you can connect to more than just one server for that country, and this makes sure that you always get optimal speed by reducing server overload to a single IP.